t0xk/nc2048/README.md

 * The `populateRandomBlock` gets inefficient when the field fills up, since it re-generates a random x and y coordinate for the block until it finds one that is empty.
 We plan to improve this in the future.
-* The current *losing* condition is not identical to the one in the original game.
-The current implementation only checks if every field block is occupied.
-A secondary check has to be added that assures none of the blocks can be *joined*.
 * The rendering and game logic should be executed on separate threads.

 #### Screenshots